selembad/David-Selemba-Portfolio/README.md

-Please contact me at selembad@msu.edu with any questions
+Please contact me at selembad@msu.edu with any questions or inquiries